 Simulation will test the logic against the last week of your data and show you how many correlations would have happened.
 Here's a breakdown of the decision preview information displayed when you simulate:

 - Potential correlation rate: The percentage of tested incidents this decision would have affected.

 - Total created incidents: The number of incidents tested by this decision.

 - Total estimated correlated incidents: The estimated number of incidents this decision would have correlated.

 - Incident examples: A list of incident pairs this decision would have correlated.
 You can click on these to see a side by side comparison of all attributes and values to help you determine if the correlation is desired or not.

 Run the simulation with different attributes as many times as you need until you see results you like.
 When you're ready, follow the UI prompts to save your decision.

-When you are building a custom decision, you can use our topology correlation to find relationships between incident sources to determine if incidents and thus their respective issues should correlate.
-Topology is a powerful way to increase the quality of your correlations and the speed at which they're found.
+When you create a custom decision, you can use our topology correlation, which finds relationships between incident sources to determine if incidents and thus their respective issues should correlate.
+Topology correlation is designed to improve the quality of your correlations and the speed at which they're found.

 For automatic topology correlation (without the need to explicitly set up topology graph), make sure your telemetry data is collected by New Relic agents.
 The more types of New Relic agents are installed in your services and environment, the more opportunities for topology decisions to correlate your incidents.

 In this service map, the hosts and apps are the vertices, and the lines showing their relationships are the edges.